64kramsystem/personal_notes/ruby.md

 ### Thread-safe data structures

-`Queue`s are thread-safe, although very primitive.
+`Queue`s are thread-safe FIFO queues, although very primitive.

 It has a `empty?` method, which is useless, since the class doesn't provide an atomic way to atomically check and pop.